Ayanghosh-agno/healthbay/README.md

 > 1. Minimalistic Material-UI inspired UX with a mobile-first approach.
 > 2. It's a React **PWA**, hence has support for both desktop & mobile devices.
-> 3. Dynamic Onboarding for User/Patient, Doctors, Hopitals & Ambulance.
+> 3. Dynamic Onboarding for User/Patient, Doctors, Hospitals & Ambulance.
 > 4. Distinguishable dashboards for all of the above.
 > 5. Dynamic Verification of legal documents via Authorization Body.
 > 6. Medical History (Report + Prescription docs) Vault backed by **Blockchain**
-> 7. End-to-End encypted P2P chat with notification & prescribing featues.
+> 7. End-to-End encrypted P2P chat with notification & prescribing features.
 > 8. Instant SOS feature.
 > 9. Proximity mapping for Ambulances with respect to Users.
 > 10. Dynamic synchronization of Hospital Beds & Ambulances.